Overview

 Signs and symptoms of dysphagia may include the following:

-- A sensation of food getting stuck in your throat or behind the breastbone
+• A sensation of choking or food being stuck in the throat

 Types of Dysphagia